SwissStatsR/submit/README.md

 #### 1. Your Code

 -   Any R script can be submitted to SwissStatsR.
--   Our only requirement is to be related to Swiss Statistics.
+-   Our only requirement is to be open source and related to Swiss Statistics.
 -   Make a submission using the [form](https://airtable.com/appTkja7O6oOv6zZ8/pagrVmrt4pUqqKLX6/form) or by [email](https://swissstatsr.org/about.html).

 #### 2. GitHub Private